-Made with Thermoplastic Elastomer (TPE), GU's menstrual cup warms in your body to fit to your contours, providing a unique fit and less chance of leaking.
+Made with Thermoplastic Elastomer (TPE), Green Umbrella's menstrual cup warms in your body to fit to your contours, providing a fit as unique as you.
 The raw TPE material can be reheated and reused, unlike its less cooler cousin silicone, whose raw material cannot be reused.

-GU menstrual cups can be used for up to 2 years, saving you money and supporting our goal for a sustainable period experience for all who menstruate.
+Green Umbrella menstrual cups can be used for up to 2+ years, saving you money and supporting our goal for a sustainable period experience for all who menstruate.
+After 2+ years, the colour and properties of the cup begin to deteriorate and it might be time for a new one!

 - Medical grade TPE and pink masterbatch.